faisalnazik/Django-React-Redux-Boilerplate/README.md

 - Django REST framework for a powerful API ✔
 - Django ORM for interacting with the database✔
-- Authentication With JWT (SIGN UP and Sign IN) more to come soon...✔
+- Authentication With JWT (Register, Sign In) ✔
 - Throttle setup ✔
+- Testing with Pytest ✔
 - Extra password hashers like `Argon2PasswordHasher` Recommend by official django docs. ✔

 ## Motivation 🎯

 - A quickstart django react boilerplate with updated dependecies to start with react project.
-- Robust Styles from Material UI⭐
+- Material UI usage⭐
-- Basic and Simple Code examples to understand integration⭐

 ## How to Run locally 🚀